IntelRealSense/librealsense/wrappers/openvino/dnn/readme.md

 ## Implementation

-Though we are detecting general objects in the neural network, the inputs and outputs are the same as those for facial detections.
-We can therefore reuse the `openvino_helpers::face_detection` code we used in the [rs-face-vino example](../face).
+We can reuse the `openvino_helpers::object_detection` code we used in the [rs-face-vino example](../face), but we now provide it with a different model aimed at object rather than face detection.
+You can see it now recognizes a `person` rather than each face.

 There is a single trained model with two Intermediate Representation files (`mobilenet-ssd.xml` and `.bin`) provided with the sample.
 The sample will, however, load any model present in the current directory and is able to switch between them at runtime, allowing some experimentation.

-> The `face_detection` class does have requirements from the model: it is
+> The `object_detection` class does have requirements from the model: it is
 > expected to have **a single input and output!!!** (bounding box, classification,
 > confidence, etc.), and will be rejected otherwise.